apoorvsaini/eden/ANSWERS.md

 * How long did you spend on this code test?
 What would you improve if you had more time?

 > Between preparing for my end-sem exams and taking time out for the coding test, it took around 4-5 hours to finish the test.
+If I had more time, I would have made more improvements to the UI (color schemes, layout) as well as overall refractoring.

 * We realize that that it may be difficult to implement an ideal solution for the presented problem given time constraints.
 Where did you cut corners and how did you decide what to leave out?